Orange-OpenSource/casskop/documentation/description.md

 ### Ip Cross situation detection

-To detect that we are in a Ip cross situation, we add a new status field `CassandraNodeStatus` which will maintain a cache about the map of *Ip node* and his *hostId*, based on Jolokia response, for all ready pods.
+To detect that we are in a Ip cross situation, we add a new status field `CassandraNodeStatus` which will maintain a cache about the map of *Ip node* and his *hostId*, for all ready pods.

 > Note: to have more information about this status field, you can check [CassandraCluster Status](#cassandracluster-status)

-So when we check pods, we are perfoming a call to Jolokia to get map of Ip and HostId for each node.
+So when we check pods, we are perfoming a Jolokia call to get a map of the cluster nodes IPs with their corresponding HostId.
-If a pod is in restart situtation with the constraints described previously, we will compare the hostId associated to the Pod ip returned by Jolokia, and the hostId associated to the Pod name stored into the `CassandraNodeStatus` :
+If a pod is failing with the constraints described above, we compare the hostId associated to the Pod's IP, and the hostId associated to the Pod name stored into the `CassandraNodeStatus` :

 - if they match, or there are no match for the pod Ip into the map returned by Jolokia, we are not in a Ip cross situation,